Sig P320 XCOMPACT Detailed Review

 Additionally, the X Compact has a true Picatinny rail and you can add a light or laser system.

 As a P320 it features a removable chassis called a fire control unit.
 This is what’s considered the actual firearm and you can move the FCU from gun to gun.
 You can also customize the P 320 quite easily due to the FCU.

 You can also use the 17 and 21 round magazines available for the P320 full-size standard and full-size X series in the compact model at the sacrifice of size.

 Shooting this gun is a real joy.
 The trigger is brilliant and provides a very smooth and consistent pull.
 The reset is odd, not bad, but odd.
 It’s nice and short as it should be, but it also has a thump, a very big thump, that lets you know its reset.

 The front sight is easy to pick up, even from the draw.
 It’s bright green and very quick to pick up and get on target.
-As a gun made for concealed carry, it’s made for close range shooting so speed is of the essence.
+As a gun made for concealed carry, it’s made for close-range shooting so the speed is of the essence.